 I was never a big fan of any kind of jam.
-They always tasted way too sweet, and the fake ‘preservative’ filled fruit concoction never really appealed to me.
-This was until I came across this chia seed jam recipe on Pinterest.
+They always tasted way too sweet, and the fake 'preservative' filled fruit concoction never really appealed to me.
+This was until I came across this 5-minute chia seed frozen berry jam recipe on Pinterest.

 I'm already a huge fan of chia seeds in bread or puddings so I thought to give it a try!
 A couple of tablespoons chia seeds and 2 cups of berries later and tada!